-Key Indicator-2.7 Student Satisfaction Survey (50)
+2.7 Student Satisfaction Survey (50)

-2.7.1 Online student satisfaction survey regarding teaching learning process (all currently enrolled students).
-(Online survey to be conducted and details of the students in the format mentioned below should be uploaded) (50)
+2.7.1 Online student satisfaction survey regard to teaching learning process (all currently enrolled students).

+(Online survey to be conducted and details of the students in the format mentioned below should be uploaded).
+(50)

-Name of the Gender Category State of Nationality Email ID Program Student Mobile Year of student Domiclie (if other than name Unique Number joining Indian) Enrolment , ID
+Name of the student Gender Category State of Domicile Nationality if other than Indian Email ID Program name Unique Enrolment ID Mobile Number Year of joining

-Criterion III - Research, Extension and Innovations (150)
+Criterion III - Research, Innovations and Extension (120)

-Key Indicator-3.1 Promotion of Research and Facilities (20)
+Key Indicator - 3.1 Resource Mobilization for Research (10)